Apple Music Web Player: I Need You So Much

 Though there is no Apple Music Web Player at this moment, you can try to upload your Apple Music online or to the cloud so that then you can access them via browser or any device.
 However, Apple Music songs are protected AAC files, with .m4p extensions.
 To upload it online, you have to remove the DRM protection first.
 Apple Music Converter is able to strip DRM from Apple Music songs and convert Apple Music to plain MP3.
 Then, you can play Apple Music songs on any device you like or add them to a lightweight music player on your computer for playback.

-Note: This method and this software is for personal use only.
+Note: This method and this software are for personal use only.
 Don't share or distribute it online for commercial use.

 Apple Music Converter - Remove DRM and Convert Apple Music to MP3